Climate migration: Central America and the Caribbean

 The people of Central America and the Caribbean are repeatedly faced with severe weather events and climate change will only exacerbate this issue.
 A large portion of this region lies along the “Dry Corridor”, an arid region that includes areas of Panama, Honduras, Nicaragua, El Salvador and the Dominican Republic.
 The dry corridor is predicted to expand with the onset of climate change.
-It is currently home to approximately 10 million people, half of whom are subsistence farmers.
-From 2009 - 2019, two million residents in the dry corridor have experienced hunger because of extreme weather events caused by climate change.
+It is currently home to approximately 10 million people, half of whom are subsistence farmers, who rely heavily on stable weather patterns for their livelihoods, making them particularly susceptible to becoming climate migrants in search of more arable land and better living conditions.
+A 2023 study on the Central American Dry Corridor found that increasing droughts and declining agricultural yields have intensified climate-related migration, with many rural households using temporary or permanent migration as a strategy to cope with climate-induced livelihood loss.
+Also, from 2009 - 2019, two million residents in the dry corridor have experienced hunger because of extreme weather events caused by climate change.
 Natural weather patterns such as the El Niño Southern Oscillation, or simply “El Niño”, can make dry conditions in this region more extreme.
 Wet periods following an El Niño weather event can bring torrential rain that results in major flooding and catastrophic landslides.
 Multiple studies have shown that climate change could result in more frequent extreme El Niños.

 Food security issues are expected to worsen across Central America due to climate change.
 In August 2019, Honduras declared a state of emergency when a drought caused the southern part of the country to lose 72% of its corn and 75% of its bean production.
 It is predicted that by 2070, corn yields in Central America may fall by 10%, beans by 29%, and rice by 14%.
 With Central American crop consumption dominated by corn (70%), beans (25%), and rice (6%), the expected drop in staple crop yields could have devastating consequences.
 The World Bank predicts that by 2050, climate change-induced migration could displace 1.4 - 2.1 million residents of Central America and Mexico.
 The highest estimate is that worsening droughts and flooding from climate change could displace up to 4 million people in the region by 2050.